nathdep/SMEP24/README.md

 P=500 # Number of examinees
 I=75 # Number of items
-rHatThreshold=1.05 # Threshold for deteriming chain convergence
+numNeg=2 # Number of lambda values to negate in total rHatThreshold=1.05 # Threshold for deteriming chain convergence

 coefHyper=5 # Hyperparameter for unbounded/continuous/normal parameters